huyslab/relmed_analysis_behaviour/docs/GITHUB_ACTIONS_SETUP.md

 - **Every Friday at 8:00 AM UTC**
 - You'll see a new commit from `github-actions[bot]` if data changed
 - Check the Actions tab to see run history and logs
+- **If Slack webhook is configured**: You'll receive a notification in Slack with a direct link to the updated dashboard (only when changes are detected and running on schedule)

 ## Monitoring